dariogemo/water_project/README.md

 # Water Potability Prediction

+The project for my programming course.
-My main goal for this project is to build a model that classifies if a given water sample is potable based on the 15 variables provided.
+My main goal is to build a model that classifies if a given water sample is potable based on the 15 variables provided.

 **Details of the files in the repository:**

-- *csv:* all the csv files that are needed for the streamlit presentation, as well as the Water Quality Prediction starting csv file.
+- *csv:* all the csv files that are needed for the streamlit presentation, including the Water Quality Prediction starting csv file.

 - *images:* all the images that are needed for the streamlit presentation.
 For computational reasons, I found it better to store the plots inside here instead of re-creating them in the streamlit file.

 - *potability_classifier:* the Random Forest Classifier model stored in a .pkl file.

-- *clean_df.py:*

 - *funzioni.py:* all the functions defined for the data cleaning of the dataset.

 - *water_project.ipynb:* the notebook used for this project, where is stored almost all the code.

 - *water_streamlit.py:* the python file used for the streamlit presentation.

+- *requirements.txt:* all the libraries and their versions the notebook depends on.

 **Details of the dataset features:**